-The IPChain project already unites over two dozen of the largest organisations that produce and intellectual property rights, including Rospatent, the Russian Professors’ Meeting, the National Register of Intellectual Property, Litres, the service of registration and monetisation of intellectual property BankPrav.ru, Kyrgyzpatent, The Association of Internet Publishers, Immanuel Kant Baltic Federal University, and others.
+The IPChain project already unites over two dozen of the largest organizations that produce and intellectual property rights, including Rospatent, the Russian Professors’ Meeting, the National Register of Intellectual Property, Litres, the service of registration and monetisation of intellectual property BankPrav.ru, Kyrgyzpatent, The Association of Internet Publishers, Immanuel Kant Baltic Federal University, and others.

-The IPChain plans to include into the project the Eurasian patent organisation, to create network nodes and a digital repository based on the State Film Foundation of Russia.
+The IPChain plans to include into the project the Eurasian patent organization, to create network nodes and a digital repository based on the State Film Foundation of Russia.
 It will collaborate with the National electronic library and the Media Holding National Media Group.